 Take food waste for example.
 By rendering and repurposing the leftover meat (the parts of the animal most Americans prefer not to eat) that would otherwise be “wasted,” rendering is recycling by definition.
 And also recovering food waste before it is really wasted, rotting and taking up precious landfill space.

-The Future is Looking Green
+Thanks to Rendering, The Future is Looking Green

 For example, the National Biodiesel Board (NBB) truly “walks the talk” on the sustainable benefits of biodiesel for people and local communities, especially those with disadvantaged neighborhoods.
 NBB recently released a new health benefits study that found “low-carbon fuel would decrease premature deaths, reduce cancer risk and alleviate asthma complications for thousands of Americans” if 100% biodiesel was used to power trucks, and other diesel engines in communities.
 The information from the study is here in this colorful one page infographic.